 - you are on a postgraduate course of at least 12 months at a higher education institution.

 UK Visas and Immigration has confirmed that babies born in the UK who are eligible to make an immigration application as your dependant from inside the UK can apply online using this form.

 If your child doesn't meet these requirements, it may be possible for you to make a different application via form FLR (HRO).
 You're advised to seek specialist advice if this applies to you.

-Babies can also apply for entry clearance from your home country as your dependant if:
+Applications can be made on behalf of babies for entry clearance from your home country as your dependant if:

-- The baby was born during your most recent period of Tier 4 or pre-Tier 4 student leave granted for a course of more than six months duration (unless the leave was for a re-sit or to re-take a module for the same course of more than six months duration, in which case the baby does not have to have been born during your most recent period of student-related leave) OR
+- The baby was born during your most recent period of Student visa / Tier 4 visa student leave granted for a course of more than six months duration (unless the leave was for a re-sit or to re-take a module for the same course of more than six months duration, in which case the baby does not have to have been born during your most recent period of student-related leave) OR

-- The application is made within three months of the expiry of your most recent Tier 4 or pre-Tier 4 student leave.
+- The application is made within three months of the expiry of your most recent Student visa / Tier 4 visa.